Anmol53/HTML-Conceptual-Questions/README.md

 5.  ## What are attributes in HTML?

     Attributes are special words that provide additional information about HTML elements.
 Each attribute is used for different tasks.
-For example id, class are the attributes which we can use for specify the elements, so that we can use them in JS, CSS to manuplate a specific element.
+For example id, class are the attributes which we can use for specify the elements, so that we can use them in JS, CSS to manipulate a specific element.

     ***